Marjan (lion)

-Story
+Murder attempt

 On March 27, 1995, a soldier sneaked into the lion's den to show off his bravery to fellow soldiers.
 The man stroked Chucha, the lioness, who did not react, but Marjan attacked the man and killed him within minutes.
 The following day, the man's brother threw a hand grenade in Marjan's den in revenge of his death, seriously injuring Marjan.
 His eyes had to be removed by MDM, a PSF (Pharmaciens Sans Frontières) Logistics Officer who first called for help, MSF doctors and an Italian photojournalist, thus rendering him blind, deaf, and permanently disabled.
 Despite several operations, neither Marjan's eyesight nor his mouth could be saved.
 He lost all of his teeth, making it impossible for him to eat boned meat.
 A ramp was also built for him to get back into his den, as he was seen falling a few times while trying to make it back inside.

 The incident sparked outrage with animal rights activists, local and abroad.
 The man who threw the grenade was violently attacked a week later, and died of injuries.